kalcik/katas/src/PhoneModsKata/README.md

     * Sound Mod add extenal speaker to the phone.
     * Projector add extenal projector to the phone.

 4. One third party manufacturer created _SuperChargeBattery_ with capacity of 10000 mAh.
-Enable to use this battery with the help of [Adapater Pattern][adapter-pattern].
+Enable to use this battery with the help of [Adapter Pattern][adapter-pattern]. _SuperChargeBattery_ is implemented in the [_SuperChargeBattery.dll_](_ExternalAssemblies/SuperChargeBattery.dll).

 ## Difficulty